Morgane7778/Multilayer-Perceptron_Learning/README.md

 # Generative-Deep-Learning
-work on branch not main for now(master)
+work on branch(master) not main for now
 1. MLP